 Our best line of defense against parasites is a strong, healthy immune system.
 Unfortunately, however, many people’s immune systems have been compromised over the last few decades due to the rise in harmful chemicals and pesticides in food, the increase in antibiotic drugs, the increase of sedentary lifestyles, the rise of stress, and overall poor dietary and lifestyle practices.

 Supporting our immune systems with foods rich in vitamins C, E and A, as well as with minerals like zinc and selenium is a great place to start.
-Immune-supporting herbs like burdock root, suma root, astragulus and echinacea can also be helpful to supplement with†.
+Immune-supporting herbs like burdock root, suma root, astragulus and olive leaf can also be helpful to supplement with†.

 Practice Good Personal Hygiene